vadymsem/markupBoilplate/README.md

   bower install
 ```

-This command will installed you all packages for developing frontend.
+This command will installed all packages for developing frontend.
 It has jquery library on default.
 All next packages
 you will need you might to install by command:

 ```